 No 13th check again in 2022.

-With great disappointment, I report to you that the state budget does not contain funding to continue the 13th check in 2021 or 2022.
-Instead, the budget funded a 1% Cost of Living Adjustment (COLA) that will take effect beginning January 1, 2022.
-Frankly, this came as a shock to me and was a shock to the other members of the RIPEA Board of Directors.
-Especially, given the fact that earlier in the legislative session, the Indiana House of Representatives not only funded the 13th check in its version of the budget but passed HB 1227 giving retirees an additional $50 in their 13th check.
-The Indiana Senate’s opposition to the 13th check is something that we need to understand better, and we are working to do that.
-The consequences of their vote to eliminate the 13th check and approve a 1% COLA beginning January 1, 2022 will be devasting to the majority of PERF retirees.
+The state budget did not contain funding to continue the 13th check in 2021 or 2022.
+Instead, the budget funded a 1% Cost of Living Adjustment (COLA) that took effect beginning January 1, 2022.
+This outcome was unexpected, given the fact that earlier in the legislative session, the Indiana House of Representatives not only funded the 13th check in its version of the budget but passed HB 1227 giving retirees an additional $50 in their 13th check.
+The Indiana Senate’s opposition to the 13th check and vote to eliminate the 13th check and approve a 1% COLA beginning January 1, 2022 had a devasting impact for the majority of PERF retirees.

 We are not alone in our disappointment with the elimination of the 13th check.
 I have already met with representatives of the Indiana Retired Teachers Association.
 They, too, are very concerned about the loss of the 13th check and want to work with us to try to find a way to get the 13th check reinstated as quickly as possible.

-The 13th check you would have received if HB 1227 became law is:
+The 13th check you would have received if HB 1227 became law includes:

 10-20 years of PERF service $325.00